ModOrganizer2/modorganizer-basic_games/README.md

 ## Why?

-In order to create a MO2 game plugin, one must implements the `IPluginGame` interface, but the interface contains a lot of things that most games do not require.
+In order to create a MO2 game plugin, one must implements the `IPluginGame` interface.
+This interface was initially designed for Bethesda games such as the Elder Scrolls or Fallout series and thus contains a lot of things that are irrelevant for most games.

-The goal of this meta-plugin is to load create plugins for "simple" games by simply providing a `.ini` file or a very simply python class.
+The goal of this meta-plugin is to allow creating game plugins for "basic" games by providing a very simple `.ini` file or a very simple python class.

 ## How to install?